B-Lach/BLShareController/README.md

 Based on an image I´ve found on [Dribbble](https://dribbble.com/shots/1708543-Share-Screen-IOS) I wanted something similiar for a project I was working on.

+BLShareController is able to share thinks via:

+* FaceBook
+* Twitter
+* WhatsApp
+* Mail
+* SMS

-Now, to play around a little bit with Swift I´ve refactored it.
+To play around a little bit with Swift I´ve refactored it.

 ##How it works